ContainerSSH/ContainerSSH/README.md

 ## Backend selection

-Containerssh is built to support multiple backends.
+ContainerSSH is built to support multiple backends.
 At this time only `dockerrun` is implemented, which is described below.
 The backend can be changed in the configuration file:

 ```yaml